CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

     Fig. 3.11.
 Balanced Logistic Regression confusion matrix.
 </p>

-Here, we see that this model prioritizes avoiding false positives, however it has more false negatives.
-As a result, this model may be more useful for governments with ample resources in their enforcement department who wish to eradicate graffiti at all costs.
+Here, we see that this model prioritizes avoiding false positives; however, it has more false negatives.
+As a result, this model may be more beneficial for governments with ample resources in their enforcement department who wish to eradicate graffiti at all costs.
 Using this model, they will end up putting up enforcement in some areas which may not need it.
 On the flip side, they will not be missing enforcement in areas which really need it, which is the advantage of this model over the previous Logistic Regression model with imbalanced weights.

 As previously done, we also analyze the most important features for this model.